behavioral-data/bdatasets-backend/footer.md

 ## Corpus structure

-Inside the `/projects/nlp-corpora/` directory, there should only be directories for corpora.
+Inside the `/projects/bdata/datasets` directory, there should only be directories for corpora.

-Each corpus directory `<name>` should have the following format:
+Each dataset directory `<name>` should have the following format:

 ```
 <name>
-├── original/
+├── raw/
 │   └── ...
 ├── processed/
 │   └── ...